nadrino/kotor-walkthrough/kotor/walkthrough/080_Korriban.md

 ## Dreshdae

 - Dream about the star map...
+- Equip Sith Master Robe (Bastila's one? -> don't have it on XBox) -> take dark jedi robe
 - Leave the Ebon Hawk
 - //Juhani (level up 16 to 17) + Carth
 - Take Canderous and Jolee -> funny lines